-Conversely, if cognitive neuroscience itself is a main interest of yours, there are no courses in this track that depend on other courses or tracks, although knowledge of high-school level biology is recommended.
-However, it is important to realize that the field of cognitive neuroscience is very broad, including examples as diverse as research into neuronal mechanisms of memory formation, clinical work with patients suffering from brain damage, research on brain degenerative diseases, and the development of brain-computer interfaces.
-The Cognitive Neuroscience track only covers core aspects that are common to these specializations, but not the expertise or skills that are specific to them.
-Students who are considering a career in (cognitive) neuroscience should therefore note that the track is not sufficient as a basis for all further career paths in cognitive neuroscience, and they should prepare for future specialization by carefully selecting appropriate courses from other tracks.
+Conversely, if Cognitive Neuroscience itself is a main interest of yours, there are no courses in this track that depend on other courses or tracks, although knowledge of high-school level Biology is recommended.
+However, it is important to realise that the field of Cognitive Neuroscience is very broad, including examples as diverse as research into neuronal mechanisms of memory formation, clinical work with patients suffering from brain damage, research on brain degenerative diseases, and the development of brain-computer interfaces.
+The Cognitive Neuroscience track only covers core aspects that are common to these specialisations, but not the expertise or skills that are specific to them.
+Students who are considering a career in (Cognitive) Neuroscience should therefore note that the track is not sufficient as a basis for all further career paths in the field, and they should prepare for future specialisation by carefully selecting appropriate courses from other tracks.

 Students interested in neurobiology should consider courses in the Biology track, e.g. those focusing on animal and human physiology (UCSCIBIO13, UCSCIBIO23, UCSCIBIO33), and/or on molecular biology (UCSCIBIO11, UCSCIBIO21).
 Interested in the evolution of brain and cognition?
 Have a look at Evolution, Culture and Human Nature (UCINTEVO31).

 Students interested in computational neuroscience, computational cognition, and artificial intelligence are advised to look into Calculus and Linear Algebra (UCMAT11) and Mathematical Modeling: Networks (UCMAT22).

 Students interested in the development of brain-computer interfaces, neuroimaging technology or electrophysiology should, in addition to ‘computational courses’, consider Classical Electrodynamics (UCSCIPHY21).